 Lastly, three levels of information are expected:

-Given the breadth and reach of this law, most companies are likely to be seriously affected.
-Nonetheless, it is important to mention that for companies under NFRD there is no major change yet, until the regulator will release the final EFRAG Standards in late 2022.
+Given the breadth and reach of this law, most companies are likely to be seriously affected, as per the EFRAG standards released in late 2022.

-For companies newly under CSRD’s scope, there are several steps to take to facilitate this transition.
+For companies that have recently been included in the scope of CSRD, there are several steps to take to facilitate this transition.
 Businesses will want to get acquainted with the proposal itself and the actual implications of its needs for their firm.

-The board of directors should ensure that the management team adequately prepares the firm for the new directive’s implementation, commencing immediately with planning.
+The board of directors should ensure that the management team adequately prepares and plans the firm's operations for the new directive’s implementation.

 While the board of directors will oversee the company’s preparations on a broad scale, the audit committee will play a critical role.

-It should supervise the establishment of any new measurement and reporting procedures and the efficacy of the systems and controls in place to assist in guaranteeing the robustness of the information provided.
+It should supervise the establishment of any new measurement and reporting procedures and the efficacy of the systems and controls in assuring the robustness of the information provided.

 Since the sustainability reporting requirements are still being developed, businesses will need to begin preparations without knowing detailed requirements.